SAP-archive/teched2021-DEV163/exercises/ex3/ex32/README.md

 ## Summary

-At the end of this exercise, you should have successfully run the API proxy of version 1.0.
+At the end of this exercise, you should have successfully run the API proxy.

 Continue to - [Exercise 3.3](/exercises/ex3/ex33)